-We anticipate there to be 3 different applications for the foreseeable future: Population Screening SARS-CoV-2 antibody testing is urgently needed to estimate the incidence and prevalence of SARS-CoV-2 infection at the general population level.
+In relation to the potential application of the biosensor towards validating a rapid point-of-care diagnostic test intended to qualify the measurement of antibodies against SARS-CoV-2, we anticipate there to be 3 potential applications for the foreseeable future of population Screening SARS-CoV-2 antibody testing needed to estimate the incidence and prevalence of SARS-CoV-2 infection at the general population level.

-- i.
-Post vaccination screening To assess the degree of the elicited potent antigen-specific antibody responses, to SARS-CoV-2 vaccines and determine when booster vaccine shots are needed. - ii.
+- Post vaccination screening To assess the degree of the elicited potent antigen-specific antibody responses, to SARS-CoV-2 vaccines and determine when booster vaccine shots are needed. - ii.
 Diagnosis The SARS-CoV-2 test can be used as a complement to the (RNA) virus detection tests for patients presenting late after symptoms onset to healthcare facilities. - iii.
 In addition, they can potentially be used for informing the decision on discharge of patients who recovered from SARS-CoV-2 infection but remain RNA-positive by RT-PCR for a long time after symptoms have subsided.
 The degree of protective immunity conferred by or correlated with the antibodies detected in subjects with past SARS-CoV-2 infection is still under investigation.
-Once this is clarified, the SARS-CoV-2 antibody tests could be, together with the (RNA) direct virus detection, an essential tool in deescalation strategies.
+Once this is clarified, the SARS-CoV-2 antibody tests could be, together with the (RNA) direct virus detection, an essential tool in de-escalation strategies.
 Currently antibody tests are used for sero-epidemiological surveys and studies.